Writing a nonprofit mission statement can feel like an intimidating task.

 The goal is to capture the essence of your organization’s work.

-Your mission statement is your organization’s soul in the form of a strong action verb and few other carefully chosen words.
+You see, your mission statement is your organization’s soul in the form of a strong action verb and few other carefully chosen words.

 It needs to be short, spicy, and easily understandable.